T

 landmark

-Lima's historic heart, this grand square is surrounded by the Presidential Palace, the Cathedral of Lima, and the Archbishop's Palace.
+Lima's historic heart, this grand square is surrounded by the Presidential Palace, Cathedral of Lima, Archbishop's Palace, and City Hall.
 Admire the colonial architecture and the central fountain.

-• Watch the changing of the guard at the Presidential Palace (usually 11:45 AM on weekdays).
+• Catch the changing of the guard ceremony at the Presidential Palace on weekdays around 11:45 AM.

 ~75 min